symfony/symfony-docs/form/data_transfer_objects.rst

 .. index::
    single: Form; Data Transfer Objects

-How to use Data Transfer Objects (DTO)
+How to use Data Transfer Objects (DTOs)
 ======================================

-Data transfer objects can be used by forms to separate entitites from the validation logic of forms.
+Data Transfer Objects can be used by forms to separate entities from the validation logic of forms.
 Entities should always have a valid state.
 When entities are used as data classes for a form, the data is injected into